 The Risk Score By Student table depicts the actual population of students per the pulldown filters’ selection, including their current risk score and their percentage points for the performance metrics – attendance, lateness, last activity recorded, academics, and checklists.

-- The population of students in the table includes those who match the criteria for the pulldown filters’ selection, and only includes those for whom a risk score was calculated for the current date.
+- The population of students in the table includes those who match the criteria for the pulldown filters’ selection, and for whom a risk score was calculated on the previous day.

-- You can use the search bar to look for students based on their first name and/or last name; or sort the list of students in ascending or descending order based on the values (percentage points) of the risk score or any of the performance metrics.
+- You can use the search bar above the table to look for students based on their first name and/or last name; or sort the list of students in ascending or descending order based on the values (percentage points) of the risk score or any of the performance metrics.

-- There are controls at the bottom of the table for selecting the number of students to show per page, and to navigate across pages.
+- There are controls below the table for selecting the number of students to show per page, and to navigate across pages.

-- The Export button is to download a list of the students, including all rows and columns, in .csv format.
+- The Export button above the table is to download a list of the students, including all rows and columns, in .csv format.

 Beyond the Overview dashboard's top level student performance metrics and risk score, permissioned Admin users are able to review a number of next-level insights that help them drill down further than the Overview, to better understand how student performance and retention rates are tracking over time, and by cohorts and are filter-able (where appropriate to the given Insight) by date range, campus, student enrollment status, program status and course name.